rickosborne/cascades/md/16-2-6-after-weather.md

 The coffee gurgled behind me.

 "It's hard work, and not as regular as I would like.
+The industry is mostly men, so I have to work twice as hard to seem half as valuable.
 When a client comes along I have to work to show them I'm worth my rates."
 She smiled, more to herself than to me.
 "Besides, I don't play well with others.